Eyoab11/song-app-frontend/README.md

 ## AI Usage

 - **Parts generated with AI:**
-  - Initial Webpack configuration and improvements were assisted by AI tools (e.g., ChatGPT), but all code was reviewed and understood before submission.
+  - Initial Webpack configuration and improvements were assisted by AI tool (Google AI Studio), but all code was reviewed and understood before submission.
 - **Verification:**
   - The configuration was tested by running the dev server and building the project.
 Debugging steps included checking for build errors and verifying hot reloading and asset handling.